• Skip to main content

 • Makhana can be roasted without ghee or oil.
 Make sure to use a heavy bottomed wok or pan and roast them on slow flame throughout as they get burnt-up very quickly.

 • If you are roasting makhana in ghee, add ghee to the wok and let it heat first.
-Gradually, add makhana and keep sauteeing for uniform blending of ghee and spices.
+Gradually add makhana and continue sauteing until the ghee and spices blend evenly.

 • For making salted makhana, add salt and black pepper after switching off the flame.